Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

-OK, so after this misadventure, the next step is to understand that a single element of coordinates (i, j) from the dot product is impacted by all elements of the ith line of the first matrix and all elements of the jth line.
+OK, so after this misadventure, the next step is to understand that a single element of coordinates (i, j) from the dot product is impacted by all elements of the ith line of the first matrix and all elements of the jth column of the second.
 (You actually already needed to understand this to implement my dumb idea but now we will make it interesting).

 Let's say that I take my first QR code and I double it's size and width like this where the purple ones are all 0 matrices and the green one is the identity: